-- Convenience stores.
+• Convenience stores.
 Ministop faces direct competition from other chains of convenience stores, supermarkets and other retail outlets.
 With respect to their ready-to-eat products, Ministop also competes with other providers of these products, such as fast-food restaurants.
-The Company's primary convenience store competitors are the 7-Eleven and Family Mart chains.
+The Company's primary convenience store competitors are 7-Eleven, Family Mart and Lawson chains.
 Philippine Seven Corp, the operator of the 7-Eleven chain, is the largest convenience store chain in the Philippines.
-Family Mart is a Japanese convenience store franchise chain that entered into the Philippine market in early 2013 under the ownership of, among others, the Ayala Corporation.
-The Company competes for customers primarily on the basis of store location, product assortment and quality. - Drug store.
+Family Mart is a Japanese convenience store franchise chain that entered the Philippine market in early 2013 under the ownership of, among others, the Ayala Corporation.
+Lawson, a joint venture between Puregold and Lawson, entered the Philippine market in 2015.
+The Company competes for customers primarily on the basis of store location, product assortment and quality.

+Drug stores.
 The drug store industry in the Philippines is intensely competitive and highly fragmented.
 South Star Drug primarily competes with other retail drug store chains, such as Mercury Drug, Watson's and Rose Pharmacy.
-They do not consider individual drug stores as major competitors of South Star Drug stores, although they compete with them on an aggregate basis.
 Increasingly, as well, the Company faces competition from discount store, convenience stores and supermarkets as they increase their offerings of non-pharma items, such as food and personal care products.

-• Specialty stores.
+Specialty stores.

 Toys "R" Us.
 Toys "R" Us is the second largest toys retailer after Toy Kingdom.
 Toys "R" Us competes with Toy Kingdom on the basis of its strong brand name.
-As a differentiation, it continues to develop its private labels.
+With its line of affordable but quality private labels and exclusive products, Toys "R" Us offers a complete and differentiated product offering to its shoppers.

-Robinsons Appliances.
-Robinsons Appliances competes with SM Appliances and Abenson Appliances primarily on the basis of price.
+Robinsons Appliances and Savers Appliances.
+Robinsons Appliances competes with SM Appliances, Abenson and Anson's primarily on the basis of price.
 It provides credit card facilities to support its customers' purchases of the products that it offers conveniently.
 Through credit card programs, it offers its customers longer payment options at interest free installment terms.
+On the otherhand, Savers Appliances' strength is in its institutional sales, competing with Imperial Appliances and other stand-alone appliance stores in Northern Luzon in servicing top corporations' appliance needs.
+It offers various industrial and building solution products such as system air-conditioning, refrigeration and ventilating equipment and security system supported by its delivery, installation and after sales services.

 Daiso Japan.
 Daiso Japan and Japan Home Center are currently the major players in the one-price discount stores operators in the Philippines.
-Daiso Japan competes primarily on the basis of its brand as nearly all the merchandise in the store are sourced from and developed by Daiso Industries Co.
-Ltd of Japan.
-With support from Daiso Industries Co.
-Ltd. of Japan, Daiso Japan is able to offer a broad range of merchandise that boasts of product quality and aesthetic appeal while maintaining one-price point.
+With the company's exclusive partnership with Daiso Industries Co.
+Ltd. of Japan, Daiso Japan is able to offer a broad range of authentic Daiso merchandise that boasts of product quality and aesthetic appeal at affordable price starting at P88.

 International Fashion Specialty Retail.
 The retail apparel market in the Philippines is fragmented and highly competitive, with a large number of single and multi-brand clothing and apparel companies, both foreign and domestic, competing with each other.
-Store Specialist Inc., Suyen (Bench) Group, Vogue Concepts and Primer Group are the major competitors of the Company's high-street fashion retail business.
+H&M, Fast Retailing Philippines, Inc. (Uniqlo), Forever Agape and Glory, Inc. (Forever 21), Stores Specialists, Inc. (Zara, Gap, etc.), Suyen Corporation (Cotton On, American Eagle Outfitters, etc.) and Vogue Concepts, Inc. (Promod) are the major competitors of the Company's high-street fashion retail business.

 Beauty division.
-The Beauty Market in the Philippines is very competitive and dynamic, with each retailer and distributor racing against each other for exclusivity, variety and a strong commercial presence.
-Large international beauty companies are setting up spacious stand-alone stores in major malls (for example, MAC, Clinique, Lancome, Dior) while department stores like RDS, SM Store, Rustans and Landmark compete with each other to get new brands, and making it exclusively available in their stores while creating their own private labels to differentiate them from their competitors.
+The Beauty Market (cosmetics and skin care) in the Philippines is very dynamic, with each retailer racing against each other for variety and a strong commercial presence.
+Competition is likewise coming from large international beauty companies which are setting up stand-alone stores in major malls aside from locating inside department stores (for example, MAC, Clinique, Lancome, Dior).